phase2/progenitor_perf/README.md

 ## Recommendations

-If you are using Acquia Hosting, install the **Phase2 Acquia** stack for the Acquia Purge module.
+If you are using Acquia Hosting, (create and) install the **Progenitor Acquia** stack for the Acquia Purge module.

 ## Maintainers